 People skills

 Many part-time jobs provide workers with opportunities to grow their people skills, said Sheth, and this quality translates into any kind of work.
 Highlight that you interacted with customers, managed shifts and handled additional responsibilities that required you to work directly with other individuals.
-This will show a hiring manager that you can handle teamwork and interpersonal conflicts, and can represent your to clients.
+This will show a hiring manager that you can handle teamwork and interpersonal conflicts, and can represent your brand to clients.

 “The impact of tasks like helping customers find the right products goes beyond the immediate action of showing the customer to the correct area and providing them with a good background on the product,” Sheth told Business News Daily.
 “This shows that you are a caring and knowledgeable employee who is willing to go the distance to help customers.”